mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 plant and weapon bay are surrounded by armored bulkheads and a small amount of fuel tankage.

-The main hull contains around 75% of the vessel’s tonnage.
+The main hull contains around 75% of the vessel's tonnage.
 The bridge is located forward, with an electronic warfare/fire direction room immediately aft.
-Accommodation for senior crewmembers is provided by three standard cabins and one high cabin, which also serves as an office for the ship’s commanding officer.
+Accommodation for senior crewmembers is provided by three standard cabins and one high cabin, which also serves as an office for the ship's commanding officer.
 The armory and briefing room lie aft of this block, with a further group of cabins and the medical bay accommodating the rest of the crew.

-The ship’s main power plant is surrounded by additional bulkheads, although the jump and maneuver drives are not.
+The ship's main power plant is surrounded by additional bulkheads, although the jump and maneuver drives are not.
 This represents the emphasis of the vessel – keeping the big guns in action is considered all- important; survivability less so.
 However, with triple pulse laser turrets in